 Best Australia PR Pathway for Vietnamese Applicants with 65-80 Points

 If you are a Vietnamese professional with a base score of 65–80 points, the most realistic pathway to Australian PR in 2025–2026 is the Subclass 491 regional visa through state nomination from South Australia, Western Australia, or the Northern Territory.
-The 491 adds 15 points to your base score — turning a 70-point applicant into an 85-point applicant, which is competitive for most occupations.
-After 3 years of living and working in a regional area with a minimum annual income of AUD 53,900, you transition to the permanent Subclass 191 visa.
+The 491 adds 15 points to your base score — turning a 70-point applicant into an 85-point applicant, which can be competitive depending on the occupation and state criteria.
+After 3 years of living and working in a regional area and meeting the applicable minimum taxable-income requirement, you can pursue the permanent Subclass 191 visa.

 The 189 Skilled Independent visa is not realistic at 65–80 points for most occupations.
 Current competitive thresholds for IT and engineering are 90–95 points for the 189.
 Waiting in the EOI pool at 75 points for a 189 invitation means waiting indefinitely.